How does Ledbury Primary School uphold and teach British Values?

-At Ledbury Primary School, we uphold and teach pupils about the British Values throughout all aspects of our curriculum and practices: through Relationships, Sex and Health Education (RSHE), Religious Education (RE) and through spiritual, moral, social and cultural development.
+At Ledbury Primary School, we uphold and teach pupils about the British Values throughout all aspects of our Belonging, Being and Becoming Curriculum and practices: through Relationships, Sex and Health Education (RSHE), Religious Education (RE) and through spiritual, moral, social and cultural development.
 We also teach the British Values through planning and delivering a broad and balanced curriculum.
 We value each child and their contribution to our school community and recognise the importance of each individual's development and wellbeing.
 The school takes opportunities to actively promote British Values through our whole school systems and structures such as electing and running a successful School Council.
 We also actively promote British Values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.
 At Ledbury Primary School, these values are regularly promoted through high quality teaching, a rounded programme of assemblies and a positive behaviour policy allowing pupils to develop and demonstrate skills and attitudes that will enable them to participate fully in and contribute positively to life in modern Britain.

 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard through our School Council.
 The elections of members are based on pupil votes.
 Each class elects two people to represent their views.